AaronR263/Drexel-CS283/3-ShellP1/questions.md

 3. In `dshlib.c`, the function `build_cmd_list(`)` must trim leading and trailing spaces from each command before storing it.
 Why is this necessary?
 If we didn't trim spaces, what kind of issues might arise when executing commands in our shell?

     > **Answer**: This is necesary because users may accidentally put spaces before or after.
 This will make it difficult to comapre inputted commands to the known commands.
-It would also make it very difficult to seperate commands from arguments since they are eperated by spaces.
+It would also make it very difficult to seperate commands from arguments since they are seperated by spaces.

 4. For this question you need to do some research on STDIN, STDOUT, and STDERR in Linux.
 We've learned this week that shells are "robust brokers of input and output".
 Google _"linux shell stdin stdout stderr explained"_ to get started.